 In 2021, social isolation gained additional significance in the wake of the COVID-19 pandemic, as many students participated in remote learning and had limited opportunities for social interaction.
 Social isolation affects millions of elementary and middle school students and has been identified as a precursor to bullying, self-harm, and community violence.
 Mental well-being is especially important now as youth continue to experience stressors from the COVID-19 pandemic.

 Centene is a driving partner in solving the problem of social isolation in schools through No One Eats Alone® Day, a national campaign created by the organization Beyond Differences™, to raise awareness about adolescent social isolation as a preventable public health crisis.
-Made possible by The Centene Charitable Foundation, No One Eats Alone Day is a student-led event that stresses positive prevention tactics and is targeted at 5th-to-8th-grade students.
+Made possible by the Centene Foundation, No One Eats Alone Day is a student-led event that stresses positive prevention tactics and is targeted at 5th-to-8th-grade students.

 Since 2018, our health plans across the country have helped raise awareness by hosting virtual and in-person events to encourage inclusion and teach children how to combat isolation.